lauraikon/IKON-documentation/theory/ikon-language.md

 - Genderless and non-cultural human figures are gray (full, half body, or only hands).
 - Profession is indicated with a correlative icon by adding a qualifying element to the gray person.
+- Whenever an icon may refer to an undetermined subject, actor or patient, humans are used as generic “placeholders”

+> ![NOTE]
+> If not necessary we prefer to not add humans or hands in the scene to make the icon more flexible and applicable to far more contexts without looking odd.

 ### Pronouns
 Personal pronouns are represented with people.
 Includes traditional pronouns plus inclusive “we” (me + you + possibly someone else) and exclusive “we” (me + someone else but not you).
 Pronouns use gray borders.